-When Hesperia became a city in 1988, it was poorly served by the incorporation committee that had succeeded in obtaining that milestone, which partially as a consequence of its members’ lack of sophistication, shortsightedness and haste, failed to hold its own in hard-nosed bargaining with county representatives and other competing entities during the process for arriving at the property tax allocation formula for local governmental entities in the Hesperia community, including the city, post incorporation.
+When Hesperia became a city in 1988, it was poorly served by the incorporation committee that had succeeded in obtaining that milestone.
+The incorporation committee, partially as a consequence of its members’ lack of sophistication, shortsightedness and haste, failed to hold its own in hard-nosed bargaining with county representatives and other competing entities during the process for arriving at the property tax allocation formula for local governmental entities in the Hesperia community, including the city, post incorporation.
 Previous to Hesperia’s incorporation, when the county directly provided many of the services to the community along with the previously existing Hesperia Recreation and Park District, the Hesperia Fire District and the Hesperia Water District, that formula was somewhat less arcane.
 Upon incorporation, city officials failed to broker a very favorable split of property taxes with the county.

 Like many of the cities that incorporated after the passage of Proposition 13, Hesperia was given a less-than-generous allotment of the diminishing property tax stream.
-This was a particularly harsh circumstance for Hesperia, which at 73 square miles, had over 473 miles of roads, many of them neglected and deteriorating.
+This was a particularly harsh circumstance for Hesperia, which at its roughly 73 square miles, had over 473 miles of roads, many of them neglected and deteriorating.

 The city was allotted a mere 1.59 percent of the property tax revenue – $1.59 of every $100 collected.
 That was the second smallest allotment of any of the cities in the county at that time and it is now the paltriest property tax share of any of the county’s current incorporated cities.
 At present, the county of San Bernardino keeps 14.23 cents of every property tax dollar collected in Hesperia.
 Indeed, in Hesperia there is a fifteen-way split of property tax.
 The other thirteen beneficiaries of the property tax rolls are the Hesperia Unified School District, which is given 29.5 percent; another 21.41 percent goes to the Education Revenue Augmentation Fund, most of which comes back to the school district; the Hesperia Fire Protection District pulls in 15.3 percent, nearly ten times what the city receives; The Victor Valley Community College District claims 6.4 percent; the Hesperia Recreation and Park District is given 4.3 percent.
 The county’s flood control district claims 2.2 percent for operations and 0.09 percent for administration; the county library system takes 1.38 percent; the Hesperia Water District is provided 1.03 percent; Community Services Area 60, which lies at the city’s periphery, is entitled to 0.99 percent; the San Bernardino County Superintendent of Schools accroaches 0.97 percent; the Mojave Water Agency abducts 0.50%; and the Mojave Desert Resource Conservation District nabs 0.02 percent.

 Hesperia was not the only city in the county which formerly found itself shortchanged with regard to the division of property tax.
-Chino Hills, which incorporated in 1991; Apple Valley, which like Hesperia incorporated in 1988; Highland, which incorporated in 1987; Victorville, which incorporated in 1962; Rancho Cucamonga, which incorporated in 1977; Fontana, which incorporated in 1952; and Adelanto, which incorporated in 1970 found themselves in similar circumstances, with Victorville at that time being allotted no return in property tax at all.
+Chino Hills, which incorporated in 1991; Apple Valley, which like Hesperia incorporated in 1988; Highland, which incorporated in 1987; Victorville, which incorporated in 1962; Rancho Cucamonga, which incorporated in 1977; Fontana, which incorporated in 1952; and Adelanto, which incorporated in 1970, found themselves in similar circumstances, with Victorville at that time being allotted no return in property tax at all.
 In no case were any of those cities formerly experiencing more than a 5.2 percent return of property tax collected within their respective borders.
 In 2003, the county agreed to allot all of those cities 7 percent of the property tax on any land annexed into those cities after that point.
-Also, several of the cities, individually and collectively pursued litigation and legislation sponsored by local state lawmakers aimed at upping those cities’ property tax revenue.
+Also, several of the cities, individually and collectively, pursued litigation and legislation sponsored by local state lawmakers aimed at upping those cities’ property tax revenue.

 Hesperia participated in those efforts.
 The first legislative effort in this regard, Assembly Bill 1057, failed on the Senate floor in 1999.
 Subsequently, then-Assemblyman Phil Wyman introduced Assembly Bill 1378, which was designed to give Hesperia a larger share of property taxes collected by the county, such that Hesperia at that time stood to be the recipient of $2 million more per year if Assembly Bill 1378 passed.
-But the San Bernardino County Board of Supervisors voted 3-2 to oppose AB 1378 and a key member of the board, former Assemblyman and then Chairman of the Board Fred Aguiar lobbied in Sacramento against it.
+But the San Bernardino County Board of Supervisors voted 3-2 to oppose AB 1378 and a key member of the board, former Assemblyman and then Chairman of the Board Fred Aguiar, lobbied in Sacramento against it.
 Wyman than dropped the legislative try, saying “I killed the bill because we’d rather do it together at the local level.”

 Hesperia officials abandoned the legislative approach and pulled out of litigation the city was engaged in as a co-plaintiff with other cities after assurances were provided that then-Hesperia Mayor Jim Lindley would be able to use his entrée with his then-political ally, then-supervisor Bill Postmus, to amicably negotiate with the county an increase in Hesperia’s share of the property tax return.
 That came to naught, however, when there was a falling out between Postmus and Lindley, whereupon Postmus ceased his intercession on behalf of the City of Progress.